legluondunet/MyLittleLutrisScripts/Beneath a Steel Sky/README.md

 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/

+# Beneath a Steel Sky - extra ScummVM - Dosbox

 ### Description:
-This script will install "Lure of the Temptress" extra download from  ScummVM for DOSBox.
+This script will install "Beneath a Steel Sky" extra download from  ScummVM for DOSBox.
 Thanks to the people who helped us play this game in the best conditions.